canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/build-cloudformation-templates.rst

        LatestAmiId:
                 Type: 'AWS::SSM::Parameter::Value<AWS::EC2::Image::Id>'
-                Default: '/aws/service/canonical/ubuntu/server/jammy/stable/current/amd64/hvm/ebs-gp2/ami-id'
+                Default: '/aws/service/canonical/ubuntu/server/noble/stable/current/amd64/hvm/ebs-gp3/ami-id'

-The Ubuntu version (e.g. jammy, focal, bionic) and the architecture (ARM64 or AMD64) can be changed as required.
+The Ubuntu version (e.g. noble, jammy) and the architecture (ARM64 or AMD64) can be changed as required.
 In the *Resources* section, this parameter can be accessed as:

 .. code::